chigenori053/CausalSqript/docs/CausalScript_Core_DSL_v2.5_Spec.md

 ---

 ## 2. File Format
-CausalScript Core DSL files use UTF-8 text with the extension:
+Coherent Core DSL files use UTF-8 text with the extension:
 ```
 .mlang
 ```